fukawi2/NetworkHealthChecklist/README.md

 - Does the network have DNS redundancy?
 - What IP subnet is being used on the LAN?
 - Are there VLAN's in use?
-- Are there mutliple Layer 3 networks on a sinple Layer 3?
+- Are there mutliple Layer 3 networks on a single Layer 3?
-- Check switch interfaces for dropped packets, CRC errors etc.
+- Check switch interfaces for:
+  - Dropped packets.
+  - CRC errors.
+  - Forced speed/duplex.
 - Is there any Port Security enabled?
 - Check STP is enabled
   - Is the STP root set correctly?